zammad/zammad-admin-documentation/misc/object-conditions/basics.rst

 .. alphabetical sorting

 Action *(Scope: Ticket, Ticket article)*
-   .. hint:: This field is only available for Trigger conditions!
+   This field is only available for Trigger conditions!

    .. container:: cfloat-left